manuelleduc/mleduc.xyz/_posts/2016-10-20-object-algebra-composition.md

 ---
 layout: post
-title: Object Algebra Composition date : 2016-10-20 14:21:33 +0200
+title: Object Algebras Composition date : 2016-10-20 14:21:33 +0200
 categories: scala object
-tags: object algebra composition
+tags: object algebras composition
 ---

 # Introduction

 This article is composed of two parts.
-The first part explains the concept of "object algebra" using a toy example.
+The first part explains the concept of "object algebras" using a toy example.
 The second part reuse the same toy example and extends it.

-# Object algebra
+# Object algebras

 The expression problem, as presented in  [Oleksandr Manzyuk's blog](https://oleksandrmanzyuk.wordpress.com/2014/06/18/from-object-algebras-to-finally-tagless-interpreters-2/#sec-2), is a way to offer the capability for a DSL to be extensible either in term of operations and in term of expression types.